 The cost of creating, designing, developing and programming a website is considered a capital asset.
 According to the International Accounting Standards Board (IASB) through IAS 38 and SIC 3, different stages of website creation should have different accounting treatments.
 The initial planning stage is an expense and is included in the profit and loss account.
 The creation of the website must be capitalized as an asset in the balance sheet.

-Maintaining both vendor documentation and internal management documentation is key to demonstrating that the costs of your website are accurately captured, evaluated and recognized in the organization's financial statements.
-Despite a detailed accounting guide that describes the different phases of a website project, in practice it can often be difficult to determine what costs correspond to each phase.
-Depending on the allocations for a particular year, this could result in a full deduction of the costs of developing your website.
+Any subsequent updates to the content of the website are considered an expense.
+Maintaining both vendor documentation and internal management documentation is essential to demonstrate that the costs of your website are accurately captured, evaluated and recognized in the organization's financial statements.
+It can be difficult to determine what costs correspond to each phase, depending on the allocations for a particular year.
+This could result in a full deduction of the costs of developing your website.

-It can be very useful to discuss these topics and concepts with the website developer early on to ensure that sufficient documentation is provided.
-If you opt for the position that your website is primarily advertising, you can currently deduct the website's internal software development costs as an ordinary and necessary business expense.
+It is beneficial to discuss these topics and concepts with the website developer early on to ensure that sufficient documentation is provided.
+If you decide that your website is primarily for advertising purposes, you can currently deduct the website's internal software development costs as an ordinary and necessary business expense.
 Generally accepted accounting principles require capitalization of costs when there is a future benefit from the expense.
-If the purpose of your website is for customers to buy things through it and make a profit with those items, then the tax treatment of your website development gets a little more complicated.
+If your website is used for customers to buy items and make a profit, then the tax treatment of your website development gets more complicated.